Holly Kular

 PhD candidate in the Perception and Cognition Lab at University of California San Diego advised by Dr. John Serences.

 My research focus is perception and decision making.
-I apply statistical modeling to human behavioral data and use machine learning methods to train and evaluate recurrent neural network models.
+I apply statistical modeling to human behavioral data and use machine learning methods to train and evaluate recurrent neural network models of efficient-coding.
 I am interested in how populations of neurons encode and manipulate visual information for flexible decision making and behavior.

 news